 Since publishing The Quiet Roar of a Hummingbird in 2013, I've received more than twenty five-star reviews, posted by delighted readers throughout the country.
 So you can understand my surprise when I recently received my first negative review.
 Okay, this isn't something an author tends to draw attention to, but I found it quite interesting and hope you will, too.

-At first I wondered if the reviewer had confused Hummingbird with another novel—talk about ego!!--then later wondered what might have happened to that reader for her to respond so unfavorably?
+At first I wondered if the reviewer had confused Hummingbird with another novel—talk about ego

 An important part of writing a novel involves engaging beta readers who provide valuable feedback before the novel is ready to be published.
 One of the lessons I've learned over time is how to interpret that feedback: which comments constitute constructive insights (that will ultimately be incorporated into the next revision) and how to let go of the rest.

 Many of you may know that as a former caregiver, I now facilitate a support group for caregivers and also edit an online newsletter entitled, Together With Alzheimer's Ezine.
-So, I have some experience with caregiving, listening to the concerns of other caregivers, and responding to those concerns.
+So, I have some experience with, listening to the concerns of other caregivers, and responding to those concerns.

 Long story short, I wrote to the person who had posted that frustrated review and suggested she might find Together With Alzheimer's Ezine more in keeping with her needs.
 I have no idea if she took me up on my suggestion to subscribe to this free publication, but I did notice that shortly after posting this offer, the ezine had an uptick in subscriptions.
 Who knows?